Wattnet: matching electricity consumption with low-carbon, low-water footprint energy supply: Introduction

 The interdependence between electric energy and water in DCs is two-fold.
 On the one hand, large and dense DCs with high cooling requirements began to implement water-based cooling technologies years ago.
 The use of water for cooling has the advantage of reducing electricity consumption, but it may also pose other environmental challenges, especially in regions where water is scarce.
 On the other hand, energy and water are interconnected through the necessity for water in the generation of electricity; thus, the CF and water footprint (WF) of electricity consumption should not be analysed independently.
 The Science for Policy report by the Joint Research Centre (JRC), the European Commission’ science and knowledge service, about the water-energy nexus \cite{european_commission_joint_research_centre_water_2019} warns about the risks that a switch to a low carbon energy system can pose if it is not managed with care, due to the intensive use of water that some low carbon energy systems do, especially biomass and hydropower.
 However, transitioning to round-the-clock renewable energy availability ---the concept of providing a continuous supply of renewable energy, 24 hours a day, 7 days a week--- needs storage solutions to provide generation flexibility (such as hydropower), which can have a non-negligible WF due to water losses in evaporation \cite{10.1029/2024EF005675}.
 This emphasizes the need to address the use and management of energy and water resources simultaneously, trying to maximise opportunities in both systems.

 In order to assess the sustainability of DCs, specifically their efficiency in the use of primary resources, various metrics have been introduced in the last two decades.
 The Power Usage Effectiveness (PUE) \cite{the_green_grid_PUE} was introduced in 2006 to measure the energy usage efficiency.
 Despite its reported drawbacks \cite{yuventi_critical_2013, zoie_analysis_2017}, it remains a widely used metric, due to the ease of calculation and its widespread adoption.
 In fact, it has become very common for ICT companies to disclose their PUE publicly to describe how efficiently a DC utilizes the consumed energy.
 Analogously to PUE but in the case of water, Water Use Effectiveness (WUE) was introduced in 2011 \cite{the_green_grid_WUE} to assess the water usage per unit of IT energy consumption.
 It is similar to the concept of the WF, which measures the amount of water used in a particular activity, but applied to DC's operation.
 The calculation of WUE considers water used on-site (mainly for server cooling), but it may also include water used indirectly through the electricity consumption (off-site).
 On-site water consumption can be monitored and reported, as hyper-scallers and companies like Meta and Google are starting to do \cite{mytton_data_2021}, but it is still not a widespread practice. \cite{Shehabi2024USDataCenter} forecasts a decline in the PUE value in the following years until 2028, driven by the shift into more energy-efficient facilities, combined with the increase in liquid-cooled servers.
 However, this results in an increase in the overall average WUE, partly due to the increased water consumption of liquid-cooled systems.
+The article by \cite{li_making_2025} also highlights the fact that the carbon efficiency and WUE do not align very well with each other and recognizes that reconciling such water-carbon conflicts requires new and holistic approaches to enable truly sustainable AI.